RedDotdot/Nix-Os-Install/Install.md

 # Luks encryption
 Luks will act as a layer between the raw partitions that contain some encrypted data and the unencrypted partitions that will be used by the OS.
-- Type `sudo cryptsetup luksFormat /dev/YOUR_PARTITION_2` to encrypt your root partition, when prompted type `YES` and then <kbd>Enter ⏎ </kbd> two times as the empty passphrase will be disabled when we use tpm
+- `sudo cryptsetup luksFormat /dev/YOUR_PARTITION_2` to encrypt your root partition, when prompted type `YES` and then <kbd>Enter ⏎ </kbd> two times as the empty passphrase will be disabled when we use tpm
 - Repeat this process with the third swap partition
+- `sudo cryptsetup config --label LUKSSWAP /dev/$YOUR_PARTITION_2` to name your encrypted root
+- `sudo cryptsetup config --label LUKSROOT /dev/$YOUR_PARTITION_3` to name your encrypted swap

 Now that the partitions are formatted with Luks we need to open and map them:
 - `sudo cryptsetup luksOpen /dev/YOUR_PARTITION_2 root` to open the root partition and map it to /dev/mapper/root